GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/external_extensions/index.md

 This section answers common questions about external extensions.

-**Will the methodology for allowing a “pre-install” still be supported by Google Chrome from M33 onwards?**
+**Will the methodology for allowing a "pre-install" still be supported by Google Chrome from M33 onwards?**

 Yes, but only as an install from a Chrome Web Store `update_URL`, not from a local file path.